ntorrie/calval/README.md

 Prior to deployment, sensors that can be calibrated are calibrated according to their specific sensor manual.
-Each sensor is then subjected to a validation test(s), which differ depending on the variables measured.
+Each sensor is then subjected to a validation test for each variable that it measures.

 ### Test 1

 The first validation test (Test 1) evaluates accuracy of dissolved oxygen percent saturation measurements.
-For a validation test of dissolved oxygen measured in units of percent saturation, sensors are set to record at 10 minute intervals and placed in an air-tight environment with water-saturated air at 100 % humidity.
+For a validation test of dissolved oxygen percent saturation, sensors are set to record at 10 minute intervals and placed in an air-tight environment with water-saturated air at 100 % humidity.
 The sensors are left to record for a minimum of 6 hours (Figure 1).
-Upon completion of the validation tests, data from each sensor is offloaded and evaluated using the `calval` package functions.
+Upon completion of the validation tests, data from each sensor are offloaded and evaluated using the `calval` package functions.

 <img src="man/figures/do_bucket_test.jpg" width="50%" height="50%" style="display: block; margin: auto;" />
 Figure 1.
-Dissolved oxygen percent saturation test (Test 1) <br> <br>
+Dissolved oxygen percent saturation test environment (Test 1)
+<br> <br>

 The precision for these dissolved oxygen sensors is +/-5 % (InnovaSea 2021).
 Since the the sensors in the test environment are in